-WALTON FAMILY The Rob and Melani Walton Fund of the Walton Family Foundation has a philanthropic focus on conservation and biodiversity protection.
-The foundation has supported African Parks since 2010, providing critical start-up funding for

-Akagera, and helped enable our work more generally.
+WALTON FAMILY The Rob and Melani Walton Fund of the Walton Family Foundation has a FOUNDATION philanthropic focus on conservation and biodiversity protection.
+The foundation has supported African Parks since 2010, providing critical start-up funding for Akagera, and helped enable our work more generally.
 2017 marked the third year of the Walton Family Foundation's most recent commitment of US\$5 million grant over five years to continue to strategically grow the African Parks portfolio with a particular emphasis on Akagera.

-WWF-The Netherlands has been supporting African Parks since 2007, with the goal to develop the African Parks management model across Africa.
-Over €6.5 million of funding has gone to core operating costs and conservation projects at Liuwa Plain National Park, Bangweulu Wetlands and Odzala-Kokoua.
+WWF-The Netherlands has been supporting African Parks since 2007, with the goal to develop ((4) the African Parks management model across Africa.
+Over €6.5 million of funding has gone to core operating costs and conservation projects at Liuwa Plain National Park, Bangweulu WWF Wetlands and Odzala-Kokoua.
 A group of five families called the "Odzala Circle" contributes the Odzala portion of this funding.
-Our partnership with WWF in the U.S. currently focuses on of Akagera, Liwonde, Majete and Nkhotakota National Parks, and as part of a recent ground-breaking commitment of US\$65 million in the form of challenge grants for five new parks, began support of Pendjari National Park in Benin.
+Our partnership with WWF in the U.S. currently focuses on Odzala-Kokoua as well.

-Odzala-Kokoua as well.
 WWF-Belgium became a strategic funding partner of African Parks supporting our Malawi parks and Liuwa Plain.

 The Wyss Foundation is a private charitable foundation dedicated to supporting innovative, lasting solutions that improve lives, empower communities, and strengthen connections to the land.
-In 2017, the Foundation continued their support
+In 2017, the Foundation continued their support of Akagera, Liwonde, Majete and Nkhotakota National Parks, and as part of a recent ground-breaking commitment of US\$65 million in the form of challenge grants for five new parks, began support of Pendjari National Park in Benin.

 The Dutch Postcode Lottery has been raising funds since 1989 to support a fairer and greener world.
-Today it is the biggest charity lottery in the Netherlands, with 50 percent of the 900,000 turnover going to over 100 non-governmental organisations.
-Since the start of the Lottery over regular award and £550,000 as an extra award.

-€5.4 billion has been distributed to these beneficiaries.
+Today it is the biggest charity lottery in the Netherlands, with 50 percent of the annual turnover going to over 100 non-governmental organisations.
+Since the start of the Lottery over €5.4 billion has been distributed to these beneficiaries.
 African Parks has been a beneficiary of the Dutch Postcode Lottery since 2010 and receives €900,000 in unrestricted funding per year.
 The Lottery also committed €890,000 for Rapid Response Units (2013-2017) and €2.6 million towards the Restoration of Liwonde National Park and Nkhotakota Wildlife Reserve in Malawi (2016-2017).

 People's Postcode Lottery is a charity lottery, raising money for good causes across Great Britain and globally.
 A minimum of 32 percent of funds raised goes directly to charities. £282 million has been awarded to date to thousands of good causes.
 African Parks has been a recipient of funding from Postcode Planet Trust since 2015.
-In 2017 African Parks received £250,000 as a and the global community, while protecting the resource base for future generations.
-USAID awarded African Parks a US\$10 million cooperative agreement for Garamba and Chinko for 2016-2020.
-African Parks also participates in the Community Resiliency in Central Africa (CRCA) which supports the vulnerable communities surrounding the parks, as a sub-awardee to Invisible Children.
+In 2017 African Parks received £250,000 as a regular award and £550,000 as an extra award.